lucaszhao2100/lucaszhao2100.github.io/_pages/cv.md

 ---

 ## 🎓 Educational Experience
-* **M.E. in Remote Sensing Science and Technology**, Beijing Normal University, China, 09.2023 – 06.2026
+* **Master of Engineering in Remote Sensing Science and Technology**, Beijing Normal University, China, 09.2023 – 06.2026
-* **B.E. in Resources Prospecting Engineering**, China University of Geosciences (Beijing), China, 09.2019 – 06.2023
+* **Bachelor of Engineering in Resources Prospecting Engineering**, China University of Geosciences (Beijing), China, 09.2019 – 06.2023

 ---